 My interest in cars and racing also developed at an early age and mergered with my interest in photography.
 While working as a crew member for NASCAR driver Buddy Arrington, the late T. Taylor Warren, a prominent and well-respected photographer for NASCAR became a mentor encouraging me to always have a camera around and to bring them to the races.

-While never a full-time working photographer, I feel priveledged to have particiated in some amazing events and to have met and gotten to know some real characters - and continue to do so.
+While never a full-time working photographer, I feel priveledged to have witnessed some amazing events and to have met and gotten to know some real characters - and continue to do so.
 Nowdays I enjoy documenting the area and people where I have lived all of my life - much of which is pretty mundane but I feel an important body of work.

-I am blessed to have two wonderful young adult children.
-My daughter Lesley and son Steven, Jr also contribute photos to this site.
+I am blessed to have two wonderful adult children - my daughter Lesley and son Steven, Jr also contribute photos to this site.